genicsblog/genicsblog.com/_posts/gouravkhunger/2021-09-26-authentication-in-android-app-with-auth0.md

 ## Set up the tenant

 Create a new tenant.
 You can choose any domain name for your tenant, here I am choosing `auth0-demo-android`.
-For now, this will be a subdomain, but you can customize it to your custom domain by upgrading your free plan.
+For now, this will be a subdomain, but you can customise it to your custom domain by upgrading your free plan.

 ![Creating a new tenant in Auth0 dashboard](https://cdn.hashnode.com/res/hashnode/image/upload/v1632595285718/pzRUUPZSOX.png)